Latin America

 Buenos Aires (together with the surrounding suburbs) have more streets named after Lithuania than any other city.
 In addition to the two streets mentioned above (Lithuanian Avenue and Alley), there are also Lithuanian streets in Don Bosco, Temperley and Villa Urquiza neighborhoods.
 Only the last one of these districts is part of the official city of Buenos Aires – the remaining ones are considered suburbs.
 In general, in Buenos Aires, it is popular to name streets after various foreign places, especially those places where many immigrants to the city hail from.

-Next to its port, Buenos Aires has a Museum of immigration that operated in the same building where immigrants used to stay back in the interwar era after they had arrived from Europe.
-They stayed there as long as they would find a job.
+Next to its port, Buenos Aires has a Museum of Immigration that operates in the same building where immigrants used to stay back in the interwar era after they had arrived from Europe.
+The immigrants used to stay there as long as they would find a job.
 Thousands of Lithuanians spent their first days in Argentina there as well.
-However, the museum exhibition (which is, in part, a center of modern art) does not have anything particularly related to Lithuanians – yet, it is still possible to learn more about the Lithuanian migration to Argentina.
+However, the exhibition of the museum (which also doubles as a museum of modern art) does not have anything particularly related to Lithuanians – yet, it is still possible to learn more about the Lithuanian migration to Argentina as the experience of different immigrant ethnic groups at the time used to be similar.

 Argentina had some Lithuanian immigrants even before the main wave and arguably the most famous among those was Robertas Adolfas Chodasevičius (Roberto Adolfo Chodasewicz) who used a hot air balloon in the war in Argentina for the first time.
 He is buried in the same crypt as other veterans of the War of Triple Alliance in the famous Recoleta cemetery where Eva Peron is also buried.
 However, his name is not inscribed on that common grave but it may be seen in the electronic cemetery records system near the entrance, where the fact he had been born in Vilnius is also mentioned.